mft2023/LibraryProject/README.md

 Remove the data with missing checkout and return dates in the checkouts.csv because we won't be able to judge whether the books are returned on time.

 #### 3. Calculate the rates of late returns
-##### 3.1 Go through each checkout and find the checkout and return dates using a for loop
+##### 3.1 Go through each checkout and find the checkout and return dates using a for-loop
 ##### 3.2 Analyze the data with a reasonable timeline (return_date>check_out_date)
 If the return_date is later than the checkout_date, count the total_num_borrow for all the libraries.